Fast, Stable, Secure. Meet Drive 2.0

 One common question I receive during harvest is, “What will I do with all of this data I am collecting?”
 If you have the same question, I will first tell you it is very important to make sure your harvest data and planting data are properly loaded into your FieldView™ account.
 Once this is accomplished, it opens the door to FieldView yield analysis tools that give you instant access to data you can use to make confident decisions.

-You may have read, “Harvest Lessons: Listening to Learnings”, in which northeastern Illinois farmer Scott Friestad discusses how he uses FieldView (and more specifically, yield analysis) to measure how his inputs impacted yield.
-This video also tells more about Scott and how FieldView brings value to his operation.
+You may have watched this video in which northeastern Illinois farmer Scott Friestad discusses how FieldView brings value to his operation by using yield analysis to measure how his inputs impacted yield.

 Another compelling example of how a farmer analyzes yield is Brad Tolson of Tolson Grain & Livestock, Inc., a farmer I work with in Laredo, Mo.
 Brad runs many field trials and uses FieldView to easily implement and analyze them.